Who we are

 The book of Acts shows us that the Lord leads his church in different ways.
 Sometimes the Lord leads us through inspiring us to make strategic plans, for example in Acts 13:2 when the church in Antioch sent Saul and Barnabas off to plant churches in neighbouring areas.
 But sometimes the Lord leads us through providence, like when the church started spreading into new areas through being scattered due to persecution in Acts 8:1-5.

 On this occasion the Lord led us to Eltham more through God’s providence than through our strategy.
-During the covid lockdown in 2021 we were unable to use our normal venue in Greenwich for 4 months, but an opportunity arose for us to use the Chapel at Eltham College.
+During the Covid lockdown in 2021 we were unable to use our normal venue in Greenwich for 4 months, but an opportunity arose for us to use the Chapel at Eltham College.
 When the Naval College re-opened, because we had been growing in number, it was no longer possible to fit back into our old venue and so it was an obvious solution to run services in both venues.

 There were already some Grace Church folk living in the Eltham / Mottingham direction and so it’s been wonderful for them to have a closer base, not least to make it easier to invite interested friends and neighbours along to church.

 Fast forward two years, in 2023 we were facing another period of homelessness when the Naval College decided to renovate our usual meeting room over the summer and could only offer us a smaller room, seating half of our congregation.
-When many attempts to find a local alternative failed, God opened doors for us to meet in Canada Water library, and with this started our 3rd service in Canada Water.
+When many attempts to find a local alternative failed, God opened doors for us to meet in Canada Water Library, and with this started our third service in Canada Water.

 Both in the case of Eltham and Canada Water, there were already some Grace Church folk living in these areas, and it’s been wonderful for them to have a closer base, not least to make it easier to invite interested friends and neighbours along to church.

 Although we meet in three venues, we are still very much one church, and meet together for midweek bible studies, weekends aways, and many individuals attend one service and help teach Sunday school in the other.
-And we are excited to see how the Lord might use this new development to further his kingdom.
+We are excited to see how the Lord might use this new development to further his kingdom.

-Grace church is part of the Church of England.
+Grace Church is part of the Church of England.
 We are in the Diocese of Southwark, and have been granted extended Episcopal Oversight from the Bishop of Ebbsfleet.
 Find out more about our Bishop.

 We are also a charity with trustees, who are accountable to the Charity Commission, and you can find out more about our trustees.